 Strengths and Weaknesses

-The following table summarizes the strengths and weaknesses of indie Semiconductor, Inc. (INDI) and MicroVision, Inc. (MVIS) based on the most recent data.
+Below is a comparative overview of key strengths and weaknesses for indie Semiconductor, Inc. (INDI) and MicroVision, Inc. (MVIS) based on the most recent data.

 | Criterion | indie Semiconductor, Inc. (INDI) | MicroVision, Inc. (MVIS) |